craiglowe/copyNumberDiff/README.md

 Installation
 ============

-This code uses the Kent libraries from UCSC as well as the GNU Scientific Library, so those must be installed to compile copyNumberDiff and its helper programs.
+This code uses the Kent libraries from UCSC as well as the GNU Scientific Library and R, so those must be installed to compile copyNumberDiff and its helper programs.

 <ol>